Introduction and Background

 - Failure to provide Bylaws, list of officers, and membership census annually for 2 consecutive years

-- Failure to meet the USCAP Education Staff’s deadlines for 2 consecutive years
+- Failure to meet the USCAP Education Staff’s deadlines for planning forms and disclosures for 2 consecutive years

 - Poor reviews of the educational program from either learners or from the Education Committee, for 2 consecutive years